LaMitaOne/SkiaCustomMultiThreadedBase/README.md

 ***Multithreaded rendering at all works and looks ok now, no flicker at all (except when we do more than 4 threads, then some artifacts but still running even at 64), cause we wait a short moment (less than sleep(1)) after create each workerthread but we get memleak and fill up and die after a while...somebody see it maybe or has an idea?***     think better not create each cycle...
 Yea think I get some idea 🤦🏻‍♀️

 On Asus zenbook ux305ca dual core no artifacts even at 64 threads, but getting a bit slow 13fps, still nice to test.
-Runs stable till mem full at 64 threads.
+Runs stable few minutes till mem full at 64 threads.
 Artifacts so think timing at faster pc

 Probably I don't see the Forrest cause of all the trees or something...